HoriaBosoanca/callgo-client/README.md

 The live app is [here](https://callgo-client.vercel.app/menu).

 ## Todo
-Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
-Remove inactive cached members on client \
 Move client to rpi and link it to domain \
-Make a member and meeting cleanup system on the server \
+Microphone support \
 Use more goroutines on the server \
+Make a session cleanup system on the server (session timeouts) \
 Use WebRTC \
-Microphone support \
 Share screen support \
-Implement join request feature \
+Implement join request feature

 ## Done
 Send and receive video data via http \